lalwanivikas/lalwanivikas.github.io/_posts/2015-11-13-quote-generator.md

 I spent some time today fixing the logic of tit-tac-toe game that I made yesterday.
 Now that it works flawlessly, I am feeling proud :) It was a good challenge.

 Today I made a little easier project - random quote generator.
-You can try it here: [http://vikaslalwani.com/projects/quote-generator/](http://vikaslalwani.com/projects/quote-generator/).
+You can [try it here](http://vikaslalwani.com/projects/quote-generator/).

 I like collecting great quotes and this is something I wanted to make for a long time.
 I am happy that it turned out good!